frankjmclarke/receive_intent/README.md

 ## Getting Started

 This project is a showcase for receiving text & files when application is opened & closed.
 It shows how to use this package's different methods.
-For futher understanding,please refer below link.
+For futher details, please watch below Youtube video,

 [![Flutter receive intent](https://img.youtube.com/vi/mtGYYlK8Ofc/0.jpg)](https://youtu.be/mtGYYlK8Ofc)